LifeIsPhysics/blackjack/README.md

    * If the dealer goes over a score of 21, they bust and the player wins immediately.
    * Otherwise, if the player has a higher score than the dealer, the player wins.
 Otherwise, the player loses (we’ll consider ties as dealer wins for simplicity).

-In our simplified version of Blackjack, we’re not going to keep track of which specific cards the player and the dealer have been dealt.
-We’ll only track the sum of the values of the cards they have been dealt for the player and dealer.
+In my simplified version of Blackjack, I'm not going to keep track of which specific cards the player and the dealer have been dealt.
+I'm only track the sum of the values of the cards they have been dealt for the player and dealer.
 This keeps things simpler.